Revised 15/28 October 2013

 HOYA MEMORIA, named after Memorial Gardens, a cemetery in Manila

 meredithii, T Green D- 1/2", yellow and white flowers; 35 in umbel; leaves very handsome, 6" to l2", pale green with dark green veins, wavy edge, on a robust vine.
 You wont believe that this is a Hoya!
-Eastern Malaysia This is the first Hoya I named (after York Meredith of Dee Why, Australia).
+This is the first Hoya I named - (after my friend York Meredith of Dee Why, Australia) who found it.
+Eastern Malaysia

 merrillii, Schl.
 C- 2/3", straw colored flowers; 30 in umbel (multiple peduncles); leaves 4", prominent palmate veins, on a moderate vine.
 A blooming fool and fragrant too!!
 Philippines